Notes on Theory of Distributed Systems: Stably computable predicates

 \concept{Presburger arithmetic}~\cite{Presburger1929} is the first-order theory (in the logic sense) of the natural numbers with addition, equality, $0$, and $1$.
 This allows expressing ideas like ``$x$ is even:''

 but not ``$x$ is prime'' or even $x = y⋅z$.''

-Presburger arithmetic has various amazing properties, including \concept{decidability}–there is an algorithm that will tell you if any statement in Presburger arithmetic is true or not (in doubly-exponential time~\cite{FischerR1998})—and \concept{quantifier elimination}—a formula using any combination of $∀$ and $∃$ quantifiers can be converted to a formula with no quantifiers, using the predicates $<$ and $≡_k$ for constant values of $k$.
+Presburger arithmetic has various amazing properties, including \concept{decidability}–there is an algorithm that will tell you if any statement in Presburger arithmetic is true or not (in doubly-exponential time~\cite{FischerR1998})—and \concept{quantifier elimination}—a formula using any combination of $∀$ and $∃$ quantifiers can be converted to a formula with no quantifiers, using the predicates $<$ and $≡_k$ for constant values of $k$, where $x ≡_k y$ if $x$ and $y$ have the same remainder mod $k$.

 There is also a one-to-one correspondence between predicates in Presburger arithmetic and \indexConcept{semilinear set}{semilinear sets}, which are finite unions of \indexConcept{linear set}{linear sets} of the form $\Set{b + ∑ a_i x_i}$ where $b$ is a non-negative integer vector, the $a_i$ are non-negative integer coefficients, and the $x_i$ are non-negative integer vectors, and there are only finitely many terms.